Sumba Photo Stories

 - Acquire books and textbooks for basic K-13 courses and teaching tools based on levels 1 and 2.

 After the children finish their task, the next thing to do is to collect all the images and set the exposition to bring their works to the public.
-As the main phase of the project, we hope that this exposure will make the wider community outside the island look at the children’s works and realize their living conditions.
+As a major phase of this project, we hope that this presentation will make the wider community outside the island see children’s works and become aware of their living conditions.

 In addition, the exposition is a good way to tell people about this project as a kind of ‘ cultural event ‘, as people are usually more receptive to attending such events rather than just receiving notifications via email.
 They will see for themselves the works of children and foundations, thus making them in a better disposition to donate a certain amount of money to the foundation.